 Zena Agha is the US Policy Fellow of Al-Shabaka: The Palestinian Policy Network.
 Her areas of expertise include Israeli settlement-building in the occupied Palestinian territory with a special focus on Jerusalem, modern Middle Eastern history, and spatial practices.
 She has previously worked at the Economist, the Iraqi Embassy in Paris, and the Palestinian delegation at UNESCO.
 In addition to opinion pieces in The Independent, and The Nation, Zena’s media credits include the BBC World Service, BBC Arabic and El Pais.
 Zena was awarded the Kennedy Scholarship to study at Harvard University, completing her Master’s in Middle Eastern Studies.

-Josh Ruebner is Policy Director of the US Campaign for Palestinian Rights and author of Shattered Hopes: Obama’s Failure to Broker Israeli-Palestinian Peace and Israel: Democracy or Apartheid State?
-Ruebner is a former Analyst in Middle East Affairs with Congressional Research Service.
-He holds a graduate degree in International Affairs from Johns Hopkins School of Advanced International Studies.
+Josh Ruebner is Policy Director of the US Campaign for Palestinian Rights.
+He is the author of Shattered Hopes: Obama’s Failure to Broker Israeli-Palestinian Peace (Verso, 2014), which outlines the Obama administration’s policies toward the Israeli-Palestinian conflict and suggests forward steps to help achieve peace; and Israel: Democracy or Apartheid State?
+(Olive Branch Press, 2017), which draws on personal anecdotes, historical documents, and legal analyses to examine Israel’s current status as an apartheid state.
+Ruebner is a former Analyst in Middle East Affairs with Congressional Research Service, and holds a graduate degree in International Affairs from Johns Hopkins School of Advanced International Studies.